 Welcome to the VE Global Blog!

-This blog is open to all those interested in a more intimate look inside how VE works both as an organization and as a family of caring volunteers.
+This blog is open to all those interested in a more intimate look inside how VE Global works both as an organization and as a family of caring volunteers.
 Check back often for VE Global news and for current volunteers’ thoughts on every aspect of VE: from first impressions of their placement organization, to challenges and successes in running VE programs, to important moments in the lives of the children we serve.
 If you want more day-to-day information, follow us on social media.